Centre for Advanced Cardiovascular Imaging

 - Collaborate closely with clinical and clinical academic partners at Barts Heart Centre, in particular the Department of Cardiac Imaging.

-Our Centre was established in 2010 and initially supported through the National Institute for Health Research Cardiovascular Biomedical Research Unit at Barts.
+Our Centre was established in 2010 and initially supported through the NIHR Barts Biomedical Research Centre.
 This clinical-academic Centre is closely linked to the Department of Imaging at Barts Heart Centre, Barts Health NHS Trust and also collaborates closely with clinical academics from University College London.
 Together with Barts Heart Centre we offer highly rated cardiac imaging courses.

 One main focus of the Centre is to apply epidemiological and machine learning approaches to large-scale studies that have cardiac imaging available, such as UK Biobank (Professor Petersen co-leads the cardiac MRI sub-study) and the Barts BioResource.
 This research is multidisciplinary in nature with over 100 collaborators from over 20 centres from around the world.
 Much of our recent work has been published in high-impact journals as well as receiving significant media attention both on television and in print.